transcranial/atom-transparency/README.md

 In atom, there is no easy config (yet) to set window or background transparency as you would in iTerm or TextMate.
 Here's a straightforward guide on how to achieve transparent window awesomeness.

-This has been tested on both macOS and Ubuntu 14.04 desktop.
+This has been tested on both macOS and Ubuntu 14.04 desktop, for Atom versions 1.0 up through 1.10.

 <p align="center">
   <img src="screenshot.png" />